mcellteam/cellblender_tutorials/checkpointing.rst

     python scaling.py

-After the simulation is done running, visualize the results with DReAMM.
-Add the **Cube** as a wireframe and **vol1** as a volume molecule.
+After the simulation is done running, visualize the results with CellBlender.
 As in previous cases, the molecules stay within the box; the only difference now is that the box expands every iteration.
 For something more interesting and physiologically relevant, download this `expanding pore`_ example.

 .. _expanding pore: http://mcell.psc.edu/tutorials/mdl/expanding_pore.tgz